What is a single-member LLC in Florida?

 • Requests for certificates of status or certified copies

 Once you file this form, your business is officially created.
 Hate paperwork?
-Our zero-cost formation service has you covered.
+Our zero-cost Florida LLC formation service has you covered.
 Our handy state fee tool also lets you know how much to budget for your formation process.

 Step 4: Create a single-member LLC operating agreement

 As a single-member LLC, you don’t technically have to draft an operating agreement, but it’s a very helpful tool.
 For one, some banks ask to see it when you apply for a business bank account.
 And you never know how your business will grow in the future.
-Most importantly, an operating agreement creates additional proof that your personal assets and business assets are completely separated.
+Most importantly, an operating agreement creates additional proof that your personal assets and business assets are completely separate.

 If creating this legal document sounds overwhelming, never fear — our guided, customizable operating agreement template can make this process simple.